 Ground covers protect your plants during the winter but also helps with the weed's eruptions when the weather gets warmer.
 Since they are slow-growing, ground covers need very minimal maintenance.
 They can hold their appearance all winter long, making them a perfect accessory for any winter garden to look vibrant and beautiful.
 They provide quilt-like protection to tender plants in a highly economical way.

-Covering up your plants with a large quilt or blanket-like fabric is also an excellent technique to protect your plants from freezing.
+Covering your plants with a large quilt or blanket-like fabric is also an excellent technique to protect your plants from freezing.
 Likewise, you can use heavy card boxes for this purpose.
-You can also use a thick bed-sheet or a window curtain, burlap, or even a plastic garbage bag as a canopy over fragile plants, securing with heavy objects like brick or stone to trap warm air inside.
-You can also use a tall stake to support the awning in case of heavy wind.
+You can also use a thick bed sheet, a window curtain, burlap, or even a plastic garbage bag as a canopy over fragile plants, securing them with heavy objects like brick or stone to trap warm air.
+You can also use a tall stake to support the awning in heavy wind.
 Once the freezing temperature passes by, remove the cover and give them a good soak with water to keep them well hydrated.

-All of the above approaches perform flawlessly when the plants are already in the ground.
+Shelter: The above approaches perform flawlessly when the plants are already in the ground.
 However, one can shelter potted plants by bringing them inside and placing them near windows that receive direct sunlight, giving them a higher level of protection.
 It is necessary not to over-water the plants and water whenever they feel dry to the touch.
-A quick tip to remember: fertilize your potted plants once in a few months with slow-release fertilizer to encourage new growth.
+A quick tip to remember fertilizing your potted plants once in a few months with slow-release fertilizer to encourage new growth.

 Unlike summer, gardening can be a pretty stressful task during the winter